cocorico8/Hypervisor-Phantom-python/README.md

 *   **Portable & Simple:** A single launcher script handles all dependencies and environment setup.
 *   **Advanced Spoofing:** Implements numerous techniques to hide KVM virtualization, including SMBIOS data, ACPI tables, and device serial numbers.

-## 🚀 Getting Started
+## 🚀 Getting Started (for Users)

-This project is now a Python application with a simple launcher script to handle all setup.
+This project is a Python application with a simple launcher script that handles all setup automatically.
+This is the recommended way for most users to run the tool.

 ### Prerequisites